 On the other hand, Kaola provides a one-stop solution for foreign manufacturers to enter China’s complex market.
 By handling cross-border logistics, warehousing, online operations, and after-sales services, Kaola enables foreign manufacturers to reach Chinese consumers on a broader and faster scale.

 Finally, Kaola is extremely customer-oriented, giving the opportunity to its users to win vouchers or products for example, and developing interactive games during special events.
 Kaola has also developed a QR code-based product tracing system with Chinese customs.
-This helps Kaola guarantee authenticity and quality, as well as quickly identify and eliminate fakes
+This helps Kaola guarantee authenticity and quality, as well as quickly identify and eliminate fakes.

-How to sell your products on Kaola?
+How to Sell Your Products on Kaola?

-• Registering your trademark
+Registering your trademark

 First of all, before entering the Chinese market, it is highly recommended you register your trademark with the Chinese Trademark Office.
-Then, you will be able to set up your own store or webpage on Kaola but it is advisable to set aside about 20% of projected turnover for a targeted marketing campaign.
+Then, you will be able to set up your own store or webpage on Kaola but it is advisable to set aside about 20% of the projected turnover for a targeted marketing campaign.

-• Hire a third party to help you along the application process
+Hire a third party to help you along the application process

 To run the store successfully you will need the services of a third party to handle translations, customer service, returns, and imagery.
 That’s why working with a specialized agency that has both an understanding of foreign companies as well as the comprehension of all the Chinese subtleties is essential.
-Our team can help you with the process of applying on Kaola.
-We take care of everything so you can be at ease.
-If you want more information, do not hesitate to contact us directly.

-• Opening an e-commerce store in China: A long procedure
+Opening an e-commerce store in China: A long procedure

-Applying for Kaola as a merchant
+Applying to Kaola as a merchant

 Through the procurement route

 The procurement route means that Kaola buys products directly from brands.
 Kaola then handles the logistics itself via Cainiao, which is Alibaba’s global logistics.
-If you choose this model, you will become Kaola supplier.
+If you choose this model, you will become a Kaola supplier.

 You can register for this on Kaola’s merchant registration page by clicking “Join now” under “Proprietary supplier.”